BenGNelson/tilt-bot/README.md

-# Bot
+# Tilt Bot
-This a basic bot template bot for Discord.
+This a Tilt Bot for Discord.

 ## Installation
 Run the following code to install node modules